mbealewales/amortisation/ROADMAP.md

 There are a couple of unit tests that cover happy path and a couple of exception cases.

+More exception cases are in the implementation than in the tests........

-Given more time, I would write some integration tests.
+Given more time, I would write some integration tests for the AmortisationController.

 ### Simplify the model